Ashley Graham On The Power Of Wearing Makeup In Isolation

 Make Time For Self-Care

 Another way that Graham is finding peace during trying times is by loving on her new baby — and herself.
 "My son Isaac is now my number-one priority and is truly a source of unconditional love and happiness," Graham says.
 "As mothers, we willingly make a lot of sacrifices for our babies, but it’s important for the well-being of our families that we find time for self-care, too.
-One small way I care for myself is to slather my body with hydrating lotion.
-My doula, Latham Thomas, has a line of products that I use every day.
+Overnight hydrating skincare treatments are great because they work while we're both sleeping.
+My doula, Latham Thomas, has a line of products that I use daily.
 The Anointed Love Butter is heaven sent."

 Try To Stay Positive & Connected